PoliticalGraveyard.com

 Frazier, John — of El Dorado County, Calif.
 Member of California state assembly 15th District, 1862-63.
 Burial location unknown.

 Frazier, John B. — of Massachusetts.
-U.S. Consul in Curacao, 1817-19.
+U.S. Consul in Curaçao, 1817-19.
 Burial location unknown.

 Frazier, John L. — of Tacoma, Pierce County, Wash.
 Democrat.
 Delegate to Democratic National Convention from Washington, 2008.
 Still living as of 2008.

 Frazier, John P. — of Martins Ferry, Belmont County, Ohio.
 Democrat.
 Alternate delegate to Democratic National Convention from Ohio, 1956.
-Still living as of 1956.
+Presumed deceased.
+Burial location unknown.

 Frazier, John Richard (b.
 1945) — also known as John R. Frazier — of Princeton, Mercer County, W.Va.
 Born in Charleston, Kanawha County, W.Va., August 2, 1945.
 Lawyer; circuit judge in West Virginia, 1981-2006; member of West Virginia state house of delegates; defeated, 1974 (Republican, 19th District); elected 2010.
 Presbyterian.
-Member, American Legion; Veterans of Foreign Wars.
+Member, American Legion; Veterans of Foreign Wars; Vietnam Veterans of America.
 Still living as of 2010.

 Frazier, Julius E. — of Buffalo, Putnam County, W.Va.
 Democrat.
 Member of West Virginia state senate 5th District, 1917-20.
 Burial location unknown.